yaninsanity/CalCraze/README.md

-# 🧠 CalcRaze - Formula Fill Math Game
+# 🧠 CalCraze - Formula Fill Math Game

-**CalcRaze** is an engaging and educational mental math game designed to challenge your brain with quick calculations and formula filling tasks.
-Whether you're looking to sharpen your math skills, enjoy a fun brain workout, or compete for the highest score, CalcRaze offers an exciting experience for players of all ages.
+**CalCraze** is an engaging and educational mental math game designed to challenge your brain with quick calculations and formula filling tasks.
+Whether you're looking to sharpen your math skills, enjoy a fun brain workout, or compete for the highest score, CalCraze offers an exciting experience for players of all ages.

 ## 🎮 Features